Understanding Automobile Medical Payments Coverage

 Some insurance carriers will list the available coverages on your insurance card.
 If not, all available coverages and amounts are listed on the insurance policy declarations page.

-If your insurance card does not list your coverage and you do not have easy access to your declarations page, you can determine this information easily from the insurance company or from your insurance agent.
+If your insurance card does not list your coverage and you do not have easy access to your declarations page, you can determine this information easily from the insurance company or your insurance agent.

 Most insurance companies have a dedicated telephone number for policy questions and they can usually provide this information within a matter of minutes.